-The truth is, beer traps are modestly effective against slugs and seldom effective at all against snails.
+The truth is, snail and slug traps are modestly effective against slugs and seldom effective at all against snails.
 Here’s what you need to know:

 - Slugs and snails are attracted to yeast, not alcohol.
 Budweiser is especially tasty to slugs and snails.